wilofice/gmail-to-json/README.md

 # gmail-to-json
 Export all your Gmail emails to JSON

-I personally find Gmail API to be a bit confusing for beginners.
-The API’s wizard comes handy to create the project, get credentials, and authenticate them.
-However, the process that should be followed after that is not mentioned clearly.
+I’ve noticed that the Gmail API can be somewhat perplexing for those just starting out.
+While the API’s setup wizard is useful for establishing the project, obtaining credentials, and performing authentication, the subsequent steps are not as straightforwardly outlined.

 Therefore, I have created a Python script that does the following:
 1. Scrapes all emails from your mailbox